Google Ads · Speech Pathology

 Ready when you are

 Tell us about your speech clinic.
 Which age groups, which presenting concerns, which funding pathways.
-We'll come back with a one-page plan: which segments we'd target, which we'd skip, and what 90 days of Google Ads should realistically deliver for a clinic your size.
+We'll come back with a one page plan: which segments we'd target, which we'd skip, and what 90 days of Google Ads should realistically deliver for a clinic your size.
 No pitch deck.
-No 45-minute discovery call.
+No one hour discovery calls that add no value whatsoever.

 Related